-To use M80/ M81 Auto Door Open / Close M-codes.
-Refer to M80 / M81 (Auto Door Open / close M-codes).
+- The above functions are disabled. - Mill:To use M80/ M81 Auto Door Open / Close M-codes during automation.

-The M-codes work only while the machine receives a cell-safe signal from a robot or if it has a light curtain installed.
-For more information refer to RobotIntegration Aid - NGC reference document.
+The Auto door Open/Close M-codes work only while the machine receives a cell-safe signal from a robot or if it has a light curtain installed.
+For more information refer to Robot Integration Aid - NGC reference document on the service site.